-Planning a trip to Hong Kong Disneyland?
-This guide will help you figure out all you need to know, from Hong Kong Disneyland park tickets and attractions, to dining, transportation to and from the park, and more!
-Since Hong Kong only has one park and two hotels, it’s much easier to plan a visit here than just about any other Disney resort around the world (seriously, even with the language barrier, a first trip to Hong Kong Disneyland is so much easier than a first trip to Walt Disney World!), but the various nuances of international travel can make it a little tricky.
-Since Hong Kong Disneyland is pretty easy to visit, this guide covers more about the logistics of doing the trip and getting there, plus general info about traveling to Hong Kong in general, as opposed to specifics once you’re there.
+Seriously, even with the language barrier, a first trip to Hong Kong Disneyland is so much easier than a first trip to Walt Disney World!
+Various nuances of international travel can make it a little tricky, but overall, it’s a pretty simple place to visit.
+Since Hong Kong Disneyland is not too complicated, this guide covers more about the logistics of doing the trip and getting there, plus general info about traveling to Hong Kong in general, as opposed to specifics once you’re there.

 As for serious Disney fans, Hong Kong Disneyland is finally a park that’s on many bucket lists, with the incredibly highly regarded Mystic Manor almost alone making Hong Kong Disneyland worth visiting.
 (Almost.)
 It’s also fun to compare and contrast the similarities and differences between it and the other parks, as well as experience other unique Hong Kong Disneyland attractions.

 We love Hong Kong Disneyland, but no American should make the expensive trip to Hong Kong solely for Hong Kong Disneyland.
-That would just be foolish and excessive for a park that takes about two days to fully explore.
+That would just be foolish and excessive for a park that is a 1-day park for 95% of guests and a 2-day park only for extreme Disney fans.
 Fortunately, there are a couple of other ways to visit Hong Kong Disneyland that do make the trip reasonable.

 Much like Disneyland Paris, Hong Kong Disneyland is a bit of a melting pot in terms of guest demographics.
 Many visitors come from Hong Kong, but it seems that just as many come from mainland China (there’s a pretty big difference between the two).
 Hong Kong Disneyland also sees its fair share of Australians, guests from other countries in Asia, and a variety of guests from other English speaking countries.
 Cantonese, Mandarin, and English are all commonly-spoken languages by Cast Members at Hong Kong Disneyland.
 In fact, some attractions offer options for each of those three languages.